huypham10/world-cup-prediction/README.md

 - **Rate limiting**: 200 req/min per IP globally; POST `/register` and POST `/login` additionally capped at 20/hour per IP.
 - **Auth middleware**: all routes except `/login`, `/register`, `/set-pin`, `/logout`, `/health`, and `/tasks/*` require a valid session cookie — unauthenticated requests are redirected to `/login`.
 - **PIN reset**: the app admin (user ID = 1) can clear a user's PIN hash at `/admin`.
 The user is prompted to set a new PIN on their next login attempt.
+- **Site config**: the admin panel (`/admin`) has a Config section for site-wide toggles.
+Currently: **Show probabilities** — when off, the "Show/Hide probabilities" button is hidden from all users, odds percentages are never rendered, and any saved localStorage state is cleared.
+Toggling is instant and persists across restarts.
 - **Session**: itsdangerous signed cookie, 60-day expiry, httponly + samesite=lax.

 ## Make targets